bscotch/stitch/packages/spritely/README.md

 that the game can cycle through.
 Frames within a sprite can also be used to create alternate versions of a static asset, such as recolors or random variants.

-**📢 Announcement 📢** The deployed version of Spritely found [on npm](https://www.npmjs.com/package/@bscotch/spritely) is from an _internal_ fork of the [public repo](https://github.com/bscotch/spritely).
-The public repo will be archived.
-Non-Bscotch users should use the npm package for the most up-to-date version of Spritely.

 **WARNING** This tool permanently changes your image files.
 Only use it if your images are backed up somewhere.
 Take particular care when using recursive commands!